Did you know Mini Cooper was a centerfold in Playboy Magazine? Got your attention now, don’t I? Good!

 To this day, even in the face of these numerous complaints, BMW continues to deny that there is a problem with the CVT and refuses to disclose the truth to consumers.
 I ask you, “How is this possible in this day and age?”
 “Who does BMW know that we lowly (no longer loyal) consumers don’t and why should we have to pay to clean up their mess?”

+It takes a lot for me to post a negative review about anything but I will be shouting this from the roof tops!!!
 Never again will I own a BMW or Mini Cooper product and I will make it my life’s mission to share this message with everyone!